credred/vue-drag-select/README.md

-drag-select__wrapper | the className of DragSelect itself drag-select | the className of the container of dragSelectOption drag-select__area | the className of drag area drag-select__option | the className of dragSelectOption component drag-select__option--selected | the className of dragSelectOption component which are selected drag-select__option--disabled | the className of dragSelectOption component which are disabled
+drag-select__wrapper | the className of DragSelect itself drag-select | the className of the container of dragSelectOption drag-select__area | the className of drag area drag-select-option | the className of dragSelectOption component drag-select-option--selected | the className of dragSelectOption component which are selected drag-select-option--disabled | the className of dragSelectOption component which are disabled